codecentric/cxf-spring-boot-starter/README.md

 ##### HowTo use

 * Activate via Property __soap.messages.extract=true__ in application.properties
-* Add a logback-spring.xml file and configure the [logstash-forwarder] (which is delivered with this spring-boot-starter), like:
+* Add a logback-spring.xml file and configure the [logstash-logback-encoder] (which is delivered with this spring-boot-starter), like:

 ```
 <?xml version="1.0" encoding="UTF-8"?>